vineet574/mario/README.md

 New Features Added:
 Power-Ups: These are small pink circles that appear on the screen.
 When the player character touches one, it activates a speed boost.

+Speed Boost: When a player collects a power-up, their movement speed increases, allowing them to move faster.

+Game Feedback: A message is displayed on the screen when the speed boost is active.